micmejia/bible-dump/AMPC/Matthew/Matt 21.md

-And the crowds that went ahead of Him and those that followed Him kept shouting, Hosanna ([^a]O be propitious, graciously inclined) to the Son of David, [[^b]the Messiah]!
+And the crowds that went ahead of Him and those that followed Him kept shouting, Hosanna (O be propitious, graciously inclined) to the Son of David, [the Messiah]!
 Blessed (praised, glorified) is He Who comes in the name of the Lord!
 Hosanna (O be favorably disposed) in the highest [heaven]!